gotshell/MISP-Integrations/README.md

 # autopush.py ---> Push Misp events to Qradar Reference Set

 The script works with Misp and Qradar APIs.
-You need to change some settings to make it work.
+In order to make it work, you need to change some settings.

 ------------------------------------------------------------ MISP Settings ----------------------------------------------------------------------------